 Anthony Knight founded The Baton Foundation in May 2015 to serve the emotional, cultural, and intellectual needs of Black boys in Atlanta and in the African Diaspora.
 The notion first came to him in the fall of 1993, however, while he was enrolled in the Museum Education graduate program at The George Washington University in Washington, D.C.
 The initial idea was that the organization would have a multidisciplinary, multi-building campus and bear the name of his paternal great-great grandparents, Mary Elizabeth and Alexander Adams—both born into slavery in the mid-19th century.
 Before dawn that early-fall morning, Knight awoke and sketched the vision that had come to him in his sleep—a 40-acre compound that included a museum, a school, an archives/library, a performing arts theater, a center for spirituality and human consciousness, eight gardens, a working farm, and four reflecting pools (Knight still possesses the original sketch).

 Over the next 22 years, that initial vision would take many forms.
 Knight never forgot the powerful image that came to him all those years earlier.
 In February 2015, while leading a focus group about the Atlanta Student Movement, a conversation between Knight and the late Dr. Lonnie C. King, Jr. (a leader of the Atlanta Student Movement), brought together his initial vision, its many iterations, and Knight’s ongoing concerns for Black boys in the United States and abroad.

-Although Black people made important contributions to this country and to the world during the modern Civil Rights Movement, this participant said, we have to stop teaching our kids that all the movement’s goals were met.
+Although Black people made important contributions to this country and to the world during the modern Civil Rights Movement, King said, we have to stop teaching our kids that all the movement’s goals were met.
 We have to approach teaching civil rights to our kids as if we were training them to run a relay race.
 Even though some of the strategies and approaches we used in the past will work today, it is each generation’s responsibility to figure out what will work best for the challenges it faces in its time.
 Each generation has to run its leg of the race.